 Turn down Queen Street, which runs along the river.
 Make sure to pop into Dreamer’s for a “crazy cookie”.
 As you make your way down to Memorial Park, check out what live production is playing at the Capitol Theatre, a national historic site that’s been standing for nearly 90 years.

 On the other side of Memorial Park, you’ll find Lent Lane, more of a path really, that leads back up to Walton.
-It’s on that path that you’ll spot the latest edition to the Port Hope family.
-Perched on the edge of park sits the Little Station House, a new public art space and the reason I originally travelled to my new favourite small town.
-The transformation is thanks to Critical Mass, a cutting-edge arts organization whose influence is clear and appreciated in the community.
+It’s on that path that you’ll spot the Little Station House, a new public art space in my new favourite small town by Critical Mass, a cutting-edge arts organization whose influence is clear and appreciated in the community.
 In every season but winter, the door to the Little Station will be open, with something fantastic awaiting discovery.

 End your day on Ontario Street, the continuation of Lent Lane, for either a farm-to-table artisanal meal at The Social Bar + Table (if it’s on offer when you go, get the duck wings!), or a delicious thin-crust pizza pie at Local No 90, which lives up to its name.
 It’s owned by and packed with locals, and the colourful mural adorning the wall was created by none other than Critical Mass, with the help of Port Hope residents.